frePPLe/frepple/contrib/django/README.txt

   Lower versions may work, but are not tested...

 - Install django
-  FREPPLE NEEDS THE VERSION 1.0.2 OF DJANGO.
+  FREPPLE IS BASED ON A BETA VERSION OF DJANGO 1.1 - revision 11211.
   Later versions of django may or may not work with frePPLe...

 - Some patches are required to django.
 To apply the patches, use the commands below